ministryofjustice/opg-technical-guidance/incidents/incident-response-process.md

 Comms lead can summarise technical details and ongoing actions from the dedicated incident channel back to the main incident channel to keep interested parties up to date.

+You can update the Statuspage via the following command in the dedicated incident channel

+* `@opg-incident-response statuspage`

 ### Transferring roles